NagarajPorandla/NagarajPorandla/README.md

 - 👋 Hi, I’m @NagarajPorandla
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Html and css
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate with rakeshsangem
 - 📫 How to reach me on twitter @NagarrajPorandla5